 The basic structure of a thicksuit is a somewhat rubbery looking layer of material about 1 millimetre thick across the hands, thickening to 10 millimetres across the torso.
 An integrated backpack of some 30 millimetres thickness contains the primary suit systems that cannot fit within the structure of the suit itself.
 Sensors and tactile feedback circuits in the suit cause it to transmit textures through the suit to the wearer, while internal support systems clean both the suit and the wearer by absorbing and recycling moisture and materials from sweat, body oils, and the flaking of dead skin.
 A thin-film Programmable Quantum Dot Array covers the outside of the suit and operates as a combination solar power collector, camera, and radar/optical phased array (used for illumination, data transmission, environmental scanning, and visual display creation).
 The backpack unit contains a small, but powerful superconductor-based power source, bionano recycling systems, communication equipment, a crashcache, and a folded emergency solar sail/photovoltaic array/communications antenna that extends to some 10 kilometres in diameter when fully deployed.
 A complex network of nanofiber based artificial 'muscles' running throughout the interior layers of the suit permits users to amplify their strength to ten times normal, and to reduce the apparent force of impacts by a similar amount.
+A second network of superconducting fibers generates a protective magnetic field to divert incoming particulate radiation from solar flares or other phenomena.

 In its inactive state, a thicksuit is simply a rather heavy, rubbery, full-body covering with a large slit extending up each leg and across the torso.
 When put on and activated, the suit automatically seals across the body and then configures itself into a comfortable mask-like arrangement around the wearer's head, bulging out over the eyes, ears, nose, and mouth.
 OPA display elements over the eyes allow the user to see across a wide range of the electromagnetic spectrum and provide text and graphic information as required.
 Vibrating membranes in the earpieces of the suit provide full-spectrum audio interfacing.